RFA Robert Dundas

 6 September 1944 sailed Southampton in convoy FTC89 to Southend arriving the next day

-3 May 1945 alongside HMS Bermuda supplying stores at Clydebank
+3 May 1945 alongside HMS BERMUDA supplying stores at Clydebank

 17 August 1946 berthed at Portsmouth Harbour